New Course in Dry Masonry in Øyer

-We want to facilitate for good experiences for everyone along the pilgrim path.
-In the last 8 years, we have seen an average increase in the number of wanderers of around 30% per year.
-The increased traffic on the trail requires good infrastructure, not only to provide good experiences for the pilgrims, but also to protect the environment as much as possible.
+We want to facilitate good experiences for everyone who walks the pilgrim paths.
+In the last 8 years, we have seen an average increase in the number of hikers of around 20% per year.
+The increased traffic on the paths requires good infrastructure, not only to provide good experiences for the hikers, but also to protect the environment as much as possible.

-During the development phase of the project, it has been important to take into consideration that the rest stops will be placed in different types of terrain and must fit into the varied landscape we find along the trail.
-They should be able to stand in deserted areas without access to municipal water or electricity and we have therefore worked to find innovative and sustainable solutions for technology and design.
-Clean water, toilets, charging options for telephone or GPS have been important focus areas.
+Throughout the development phase of the project, it has been important to ensure that the Pilgrim Stops can be placed in different types of terrain and fit into the varied landscape we find along the path.
+They should be able to stand in remote areas without access to municipal water or electricity and we have therefore worked to find innovative and sustainable solutions in both technology and design.

-We wish to achieve good synergy effects of the project.
-As the first part of the development phase, to inspire and include the younger generation in the pilgrimage work, we therefore invited architecture and design students to a competition, where they could come up with proposals for innovative and sustainable designs and solutions.
+We have also had a desire to achieve good synergy effects of the project.
+As the first stage of the development phase, to inspire and include the younger generation in the pilgrim work, we therefore invited architecture and design students to an idea competition, where they could come up with proposals for innovative and sustainable design and solutions.

-One of the three best proposals in the competition used stone as a building material.
-This inspired us to include a course in dry masonry as part of the layout of the cabin.
-This is intended as an extra bonus for the local community in that the project shares useful knowledge about this traditional craft.
-Two of the walls will be built during this course.
-We have now worked out the details around the course plan and have posted an invitation to register for the course.
+One of the three top proposals in the competition used stone as a building material.
+This inspired us to offer a course in dry masonry construction as part of the building process.
+This to create an extra benefit for the local community in that the project shares useful knowledge about this traditional craft.
+The first course has now been completed and the second is soon to come.

-The rest of the cabin will consist of local, short-traveled wood, a renewable and environmentally friendly building material.
+The rest of the cabin is built in local and short-traveled wood, a renewable and environmentally friendly building material.

 On the roof, there will be an innovative twist on the traditional peat roof, in the form of sedum mats.
-These will contain plants in the stonecrop family that can be found locally in the area where the rest stop is to stand.
+These will contain plants in the stonecrop; family that can be found throughout Norway.
 The plants are hardy succulents and thrive in a thin layer of substrate, which makes the roof much lighter than a traditional green roof.
-This also gives weeds and other plants poor growing conditions, which makes it easier to maintain.
+This also gives weeds and other plants poor growth conditions, which makes it easier to maintain.